Mortgage Insurance is Reliable

 MI is a first layer of protection against mortgage credit losses and a time-tested method of risk sharing that has been used by the GSEs and others on low down payment loans for more than 50 years.

 Mortgage insurers covered more than $50 billion in claims since the GSEs entered conservatorship, resulting in substantial savings to taxpayers.
 Throughout the financial crisis, USMI member companies never stopped paying claims, never received any bailout money from the Federal government, and continued to write new insurance.
-In fact, since the crisis, mortgage insurers have paid all valid claims, with 97 percent paid in cash and the remainder due over time.
+In fact, since the crisis, mortgage insurers have paid 100 percent of valid claims, with 97 percent paid in cash and the remainder schedule to be paid over time.

 Snapshot of Originations from 2000-2014 Shows MI Consistently in the Market